 Or at least it has huge potential.
 In theory, this would mean thinner and more energy efficient screens.
 This means screens can be made more easily and cheaply.
 That could mean bigger, even cheaper and more efficient screen TVs.
 Image quality potential is at least as good as QD-Oled, if not better.
 This technology is scalable from small, lightweight, high-quality, next-generation VR headset displays to high-performance phone displays and high-performance flat-panel TVs.

 Nanosys calls this direct display "nanolicized" light-emitting quantum dot technology, which I don't like, by the way.
-The TV market is flooded with "LED" devices and I find it quite difficult to ask the average person to understand the difference between "nano", "" and " ".
+The TV market is flooded with "LED" devices and I find it quite difficult to ask the average person to understand the difference between "nano", " micro " and " mini ".
 But hey, if I was good at marketing, they would pay me a lot more.

 The future of science fiction